windsor-circle/analytics-magento/Readme.md

 Priority for support is granted to customers with an independent contract with Windsor Circle.

-## Deploying

-TODO: This plugin might be deployable!

 ## Resources

-- TODO: Get listed on Magneto Connect
 - [Magento Tar to Connect](http://alanstorm.com/magento_connect_from_tar) - The script we use to build Magento Connect compatible files.
 - [Magento Extension Design Guidelines](http://info.magento.com/rs/magentocommerce/images/0448_Connect_DevStyleguide_v6.pdf?mkt_tok=3RkMMJWWfF9wsRokvK7BZKXonjHpfsX94%2B0oWKSg38431UFwdcjKPmjr1YEGTcZ0dvycMRAVFZl5nQFZHeWbaI9D9fhQDlOxXQ%3D%3D) - Guidelines for extensions to adhere to.